18F/handbook/docs/project-management/pm-role.md

 Here is a helpful video example: https://youtu.be/b_WeHcZcx1w

 ## <a name="pm-role-meetings"></a>PM role in any process or planning meeting
-[needs PM input]
+Occasionally the development team needs to meet to plan or process things together.
+Some examples of these types of meetings may be:
+* Setting working agreements
+* Changing workflows for code review, merge requests, QA, etc
+* Direction to take with decisions from a retrospective
+* Adjusting how the team works together
+* Discussing a failing test that team needs to figure out
+* Deciding on automated testing processes
+* Assessing user testing feedback
+* Demos and their outcomes

+During these types of meetings the PM should do the following:
+* Schedule the meeting & send out the invite
+* Timebox the meeting appropriately and ensure the team sticks to the timebox
+* Make sure the appropriate team members are in the meeting (and marking others as optional if not critical)
+* Summarize the purpose and goal of the meeting (both on the invite and state it at the start of the meeting)
+* Ensure the team stays on topic to meet the goal and get the outcome needed
+* Document the meeting notes and share with the appropriate mailing list
+* Clearly outline next steps and action items for the team
+* Ensure there is ownership for each action item & the team knows the due dates if applicable
+* Create any tickets or documents necessary (even if it is just a stub ticket or document template)
+* Follow up on the action items the team agreed to & help them stay accountable to their commitments

 ## <a name="pm-responsibilities"></a>Summary of PM responsibilities
-* note taking for every meeting
+* Note taking for every meeting
-* sending notes and deliverables to PO
+* Sending notes and deliverables to PO
-* scheduling meetings
+* Scheduling meetings
-* keeping the team on task/topic
+* Keeping the team on task/topic
-* paying attention to timeboxes
+* Paying attention to timeboxes
-* being on time to meetings
+* Being on time (and first to arrive) to meetings
-* starting/introducing meetings
+* Starting/introducing meetings
-* approving the initial time off requests from their team members
+* Approving the initial time off requests from their team members
+* Updating resource guru
-* documenting outcomes from demos on tickets
+* Documenting outcomes from demos on tickets
+* Status reporting (schedule, budget)
+* Updating the delivery projections for the month
+* Onboarding new team members to the dev team
+* Coordinating contractors on the project
+* Often participating in QA
+* Ensuring the team sticks to the scrum format for standups